Configuring AI tools

 Navigate to AI tools > Manage AI tools from the main navigation.

-Click on the Copilot hyperlink listed in the table on the Manage AI tools page, or use the item's action menu to Edit Copilot settings.
+Click on the Microsoft Copilot hyperlink listed in the table on the Manage AI tools page, or use the item's action menu to Edit Copilot settings.

 From the AI tools configuration page, fill in the Description to provide AI tool details for internal use.